zaibunnisaq/zaibunnisaq/README.md

 -  **Final Year Project - Smart Traffic Management System**
   Real-time object detection using YOLOv5, PyTorch, and OpenCV to detect emergency vehicles and eliminate congestion.

+-  **AI News Summarizer**
+  An AI news summarizer with text summarization and a recommendation system using BERT and FAISS for efficient similarity search using NLP pipelines and vector databases.

 -  **Generative AI Experiments**
   Implemented **GANs**, **VAEs**, **Multimodal RAG**, **CNN**, **RNN**, and **Transformers** for text/image generation and classification using TensorFlow & PyTorch.